Explore United States National Parks With Sleepy Bear

 *Terms & Conditions

-The Book Two Days In Advance and Save 15% and Get 100 Wyndham Rewards Bonus Points rate (“Winter Rate”) is available to Wyndham Rewards Members at participating Baymont Inn & Suites®, Days Inn®, Hawthorn Suites by Wyndham®, Howard Johnson®, Knights Inn®, Microtel Inn & Suites by Wyndham®, Super 8®, Travelodge®, and Wingate by Wyndham®.
-Reservation must be booked between January 6, 2017 and February 26, 2017, and no less than 2 days in advance of arrival date.
+The Plan Ahead & Save up to 15% off your stay and Get Wyndham Rewards Bonus Points offer (“Offer”) is available to Wyndham Rewards Members at participating Baymont Inn & Suites®, Days Inn®, Dolce Hotels and Resorts®, Hawthorn Suites by Wyndham®, Howard Johnson®, Knights Inn®, Microtel Inn & Suites by Wyndham®, Ramada®, Super 8®, Travelodge®, TRYP by Wyndham®, Wingate by Wyndham®.
+Reservation must be booked 7 to 21 days in advance of arrival date, depending on brand.
 New bookings only; not applicable to group bookings.
 Reservation must be pre-paid with a valid credit card and is non-cancellable and non-refundable.
 In the event of cancellation or modification, guest will forfeit total room charge plus taxes for the entire reservation.
 Savings are discounted from property’s Best Available Rate excluding taxes, resort/service fees, incidentals, gratuities, or additional per room, per night charges that may be imposed.
 “Best Available Rate” is defined as the best, non-qualified, unrestricted, publicly available rate on the brand sites for the hotel, date and accommodations requested.
 Rooms at the discount are limited and subject to availability.
 Blackout dates, room type exclusions, and other restrictions may apply and vary by individual hotel.
 Please inquire at time of reservation.

 To receive bonus points, you must be a Wyndham Rewards Member.
 U.S. residents who are not yet Wyndham Rewards Members will be automatically enrolled in the Wyndham Rewards Program upon completion of reservation; to void enrollment and award of bonus points, call Wyndham Rewards member services at 1-866-996-7937.
 Non-U.S. residents who are not yet Wyndham Rewards Members will be provided an option to enroll in the Wyndham Rewards Program at time of reservation to receive bonus points.
 Members should allow six to eight weeks after completion of the stay for points to be credited to their account.
 One stay includes all consecutive nights at the same hotel regardless of check-ins or check-outs.
 Wyndham Rewards Members who have elected to earn airline miles or rail points rather than Wyndham Rewards points will receive their base earning in airline miles or rail points and will receive the 100 bonus points in Wyndham Rewards points.

-The Winter Rate and its terms and conditions are subject to cancellation or change at any time.
-Room discounts cannot be combined with any other special rates, discounts, coupons, sales promotion, or other offers.
+The Rate and its terms and conditions are subject to cancellation or change at any time.
+Room discount cannot be combined with any other special rates, discounts, coupons, sales promotion, or other offers.
 Visit www.wyndhamrewards.com for details on Wyndham Rewards Program.